vasyan/my_blog/posts/m1-external-monitor-flickering.md

 ## How to fix m1 monitor flickering with Firefox

 I've fixed problems with websites by using Firefox with disabled some of visual effects.

 Type `about:config` in the address bar and press enter.
 Search for toolkit.cosmeticAnimations.enabled and set its value to False.
 Search for layout.frame_rate and set its value to 0.

 ## Is DELL P2723QE a good choice for code?

 Overall it is!
 But if you're doing lot's of front-end it can be painfull.

----

-Just in case if you like motorcycles here is my fun project - all about exhaust sound.
-It's 100% M1 external display flickering safe!
-Visit [https://revfella.com](https://revfella.com/?ref=m1){:rel="nofollow" target="_blank"}